Home » Healthy Nutrition » Healthy Diets

 Sodium can be found in some of the things we (and our kids) eat every day such as eggs and milk products, but it is also found in incredibly high amounts in processed foods that are common place in the diet: breads, processed meats like bacon and hot dogs, the snack foods that are so popular, stock or bouillon cubes and many of the added condiments like soy sauce.
 Reducing the amounts of salt and potassium will also help to reduce everyone’s risk of heart disease, stroke and high blood pressure.
 Elevated blood pressure is the highest risk for stroke and heart disease, which has become the number one cause of death around the world.

 The Western diet is filled with high sodium and high potassium contents and has become more and more popular in non-Western countries.
-Fast food, junk and easy to fix processed foods have created two generations of high salt and sodium junkies.
+Fast food, junk food and easy to fix processed foods have created two generations of high salt and sodium junkies.
 The rapid growth of diagnosed diabetic children as well as those with higher blood pressure is giving an alarm to the manufacturers to cut back and reduce salt and potassium in their products.
 This step by the World Health Organization is the first global effort to bring a mounting medical problem to the attention of physicians, medical providers, schools, parents and care givers alike.
 Many institutions are rethinking their approach to snacks and vending machines are starting to display healthy choices that include low salt and potassium.

 Source: http://www.trust.org/alertnet/news/who-issues-new-guidelines-for-salt-potassium-in-diets/